paypal/PayPal-iOS-SDK/docs/future_payments_mobile.md

 * The PayPal iOS SDK...
     * Provides a Client Metadata ID.
 * Your app...
-    * Sends the Correlation ID and transaction information to your server.
+    * Sends the Client Metadata ID and transaction information to your server.
     * Your server then [uses its OAuth2 tokens, Client Metadata ID, and transaction info to create a payment](future_payments_server.md).